- Extended Catalogue Entry

 Landseer is shown in the Kensington studio of Italian-born French sculptor Baron Marochetti modelling one of the lions for the base of Nelson's Column in Trafalgar Square.
 Marochetti cast Landseer's sculptures in bronze.
 This project occupied him on and off for the eight years between 1858 and 1866 and contributed to the ill health which clouded the last ten years of his life.
 Known for his amusing and sentimental paintings featuring his pet dogs, Landseer is here attended by a collie.
 The dog is thought to be Lassie, known to have been his constant companion in the studio at this time.
-The portrait is one of a series of artists in their studios by Ballantyne which the artist exhibited as a set in November 1865.
+The portrait is one of a series of artists in their studios by Ballantyne, exhibited as a set in November 1865.

 Linked publicationsback to top